red6/pdfcompare/README.md

 - overallTimeoutInMinutes=15

     Set the overall timeout.
 This is a safety measure to detect possible deadlocks.
 Complex comparisons might take longer, so this value might have to be increased.
+- executorTimeoutInSeconds=60

+  Sets the timeout to wait for the executors to finish after the overallTimeout was reached.
+It's unlikely that you ever need to change this.

 So in this default configuration, PdfBox should use up to 400MB of Ram for it's caches, before swapping to disk.
 I have good experience with granting a 2GB heap space to the JVM.